-Any party dissatisfied with a decision of a Board ADR or Trial Division administrative law judge (ALJ) may generally appeal that decision, within twenty (20) days of the ALJ’s final award or order, to the Board’s Appellate Division.
-The Appellate Division consists of a Chairperson and two (2) other Board members – collectively referred to as the Board’s Directors -- who serve as appellate administrative law judges.
+Any party dissatisfied with a decision of an administrative law judge (ALJ) may appeal that decision, within twenty (20) days of the date on the ALJ’s final award or order, to the Board’s Appellate Division.
+The Appellate Division has original appellate jurisdiction in all workers’ compensation cases.
+(All appeals from an ALJ decision must first be filed with the Appellate Division before an appeal can be filed with any other court.)
+The Appellate Division consists of a Chairperson and two (2) other Board members, collectively referred to as the Board’s Directors, who serve as appellate administrative law judges.

-Appearance before the Appellate Division shall be by brief only, unless a timely request for oral argument is made by an appropriate party.
-When such request is made, an oral argument date will be set within approximately (60) days of the filing of the underlying appeal.
+Appearance before the Appellate Division shall be by written brief only for the Appellate Division’s review and consideration unless a timely request for oral argument is made by an appropriate party.
+When such a request is made, an oral argument date will be set within approximately (60) days of the filing of the underlying appeal.
 Board rules limit oral arguments to five (5) minutes for each party.
-Parties to an appeal are also afforded the opportunity to file briefs for the Appellate Division’s review and consideration.

-Once an appeal has been presented at oral argument or otherwise submitted by brief, the Appellate Division will consider the evidence in the record and the parties’ arguments and subsequently issue a decision.
+Once an appeal has been presented at oral argument and/or by brief, the Appellate Division will consider the evidence in the record and the parties’ arguments and subsequently issue a decision.
 By statute, the Appellate Division shall accept the ALJ’s findings of fact where such findings are supported by a preponderance of competent and credible evidence contained within the record.

 An appeal may be filed at the following address: